leonardochang36/srsdoc/README.md

-# Project title
+# Easy to use Template for Software Requirements Specification
-Start with a descriptive and succinct name for your project
+Start with a descriptive and succinct name for your project.
+Change the above with the name of your project

 # Table of content